rwtodd/bascat/README.md

 ## Licesnse

-I put this implementation under GPL V2
+I put this implementation under the MIT License.

 ## Referece